 6 GHz Overview

-Comsearch can help you minimize the risk for system degradation, or even downtime, through a 3-step process.
+Comsearch can help you minimize system degradation and downtime through a 3-step process.

 3-Step Process Webinar: Unlicensed 6 GHz—Updates & Implications

-In April 2020, the FCC released the Final Report and Order detailing rules for operation of unlicensed devices in the 5925–7125 MHz band, collectively the “6 GHz band.”
-These unlicensed operations will include a variety of high-power and low-power indoor and high-power outdoor devices including Access Points (AP) and the various client devices that will communicate with them.
+In April 2020, the FCC released the Final Report and Order detailing rules for operation of unlicensed devices in the 6 GHz band.

-THE GOOD—The encouraging news is that the high-power operations will have a control mechanism known as an Automatic Frequency Coordination (AFC) system that dynamically manages frequency assignments.
-The AFC‘s job will be to minimize the potential for interference with microwave incumbents by analyzing the FCC’s Universal Licensing System (ULS) data for licensed and applied microwave links.
+THE POSITIVE—The good news is that the standard power operations will have a control mechanism known as an Automated Frequency Coordination (AFC) system that dynamically manages frequency assignments.
+The AFC’s job is to minimize the potential for interference with microwave incumbents by analyzing the FCC’s Universal Licensing System (ULS) data for licensed and applied microwave links.

-THE NOT SO GOOD—The less encouraging news is that frequency recommendations made by the AFC are only as good as the underlying data within the ULS.
-Comsearch constantly reviews the ULS data, and it is clear there is a significant amount of 6 GHz data that is likely erroneous.
-In addition, the FCC will likely issue a Public Notice requiring microwave licensees to review and update the data on your licensed systems in the ULS.
+THE CHALLENGE—The less encouraging news is that frequency recommendations made by the AFC are only as good as the underlying data within the ULS.
+Comsearch constantly reviews the ULS data, and it is evident that there is a significant amount of 6 GHz data that is erroneous.
+The FCC has issued a Public Notice reminding licensees the importance of maintaining accurate information in the ULS.

-WHAT CAN BE DONE?—Comsearch can help you minimize the risk for system degradation, or even downtime, through a 3-step process of Auditing, Corrective Actions and Mitigation.
+WHAT CAN BE DONE?—Comsearch can help you minimize system degradation and downtime through a 3-step process of Auditing, Corrective Actions and Mitigation.